 - sewing machine, scissors

-How To Make a Blanket For Baby
+How To Make a Baby Blanket

 Fold twice.
 You'll need to cut out two identical squares from your two flannel pieces.
-(I cut two 36″ inch squares=92 cm) The easiest way to cut larger squares is by folding them first.
+(I cut two 36" inch squares=92 cm) The easiest way to cut larger squares is by folding them first.
 All you need to make sure the pieces are squared properly.
 To make it easier, fold each piece separately, like this:

 Cut the pieces.
 And then cut at the edges opposite from the folds. like this:

-In the photo, the marked cutting lines indicate cutting a 36-inch square, which would result in a 35″ blanket.
+In the photo, the marked cutting lines indicate cutting a 36-inch square, which would result in a 35" blanket.
 You can, however, choose any size you want.
 For maximum size, use the entire width of the flannel.
 (Of course, you'll obviously want to cut fabric with the entire edge ON the mat.
 I wasn't thinking when taking photos. 🙂 These are the two pieces you'll need:

-Using a 1/2″ (1.3cm) seam allowance, sew around and leave a 6″ (15 cm) gap for turning:
+Sewing Step Using a ½" (1.3cm) seam allowance, sew around and leave a 6" (15 cm) gap for turning:

-Turn Right Side Out
+Step 5 - Turn the Diy Baby Blanket Right Side Out

 Turn Right Side Out First, trim off corners (1).
 Then reach in through the opening (2) and turn the blanket right side out (3).
 Poke out corners and then press to get straight edges and nice corners.
 Press the seam allowance on the gap towards the inside (4) - I used a couple of clips to mark the spot.

 Close the opening and topstitch.
 Close the opening.
-Optional: topstitch around the outer edge - if you choose a seam allowance smaller than 3/8″ (1 cm), it will also close the turning gap.
+Optional: topstitch around the outer edge - if you choose a seam allowance smaller than ⅜" (1 cm), it will also close the turning gap.
 If you choose a wider seam allowance for topstitching, you'll have to close the turning gap first.

 Give it a final press to set the seam and - your beautiful baby blanket is ready for gift-giving!